rmoesbergen/openwrt-ha-device-tracker/README.md

 * mqtt_port: The port of the MQTT broker.
 Defaults to 1883.
 * mqtt_username: The username to use for authentication to the MQTT broker.
 * mqtt_password: The password to use for authentication to the MQTT broker.
+* mqtt_retain_state: Whether to set the 'retain' flag on MQTT state messages.
+This ensures that the device state is remembered by the MQTT broker and immediately available to Home Assistant when it connects.
+Default: true
 * interfaces: This is an array of Wi-Fi interface names to watch, prefixed with 'hostapd.'
 You can get a list of interface names by running: `ubus list hostapd.*` on your OpenWRT device.
 * filter_is_denylist: Determines if the filter setting is a denylist or an allowlist
 * filter: A list (json array) of devices to monitor or ignore, depending on the `filter_is_denylist` setting.